Get

 Grooming ✂️

 Grooming a Lurcher will vary depending on the parent breeds.
-If it has a long, short coat like a Greyhound, it might be relatively easy to give them a couple passes of a brush and call it a day.
+If they have a long, short coat like a Greyhound, it might be relatively easy to give them a couple passes of a brush and call it a day.

 However, if they have hair that’s a little longer or wiry, they might require a little bit more care.
 Ultimately, you should have the grooming tools on hand necessary for taking care of your Lurcher’s particular coat.